rxstack/rxstack/README.md

 $ npm run dev
 ```

-If you now try to access [localhost](http://localhost:3000/) in the browser you should see the welcome page
-or you can access it via websockets:
+Open [localhost](http://localhost:3000/) in the browser and you should see the welcome page or you can access it via websockets:

 ```typescript
 const io = require('socket.io-client');